manga-download/manga-download.github.io/_pages/splash-page.md

     image_caption: "Code editor"
     alt: "Code editor"
     title: "Open Source"
-    excerpt: 'Join the contributors and help us improve HakuNeko.
-You will find detailled guides on the github and a friendly developers' community on discord to get some help.<br/>Start with a Pull Request and kindly ask for a review.'
+    excerpt: "Join the contributors and help us improve HakuNeko.
+You will find detailled guides on the github and a friendly developers community on discord to get some help.<br/>Start with a Pull Request and kindly ask for a review."
     url: "https://github.com/manga-download/hakuneko/wiki/Developer-Manual"
     btn_label: "Developers Guides"
     btn_class: "btn--warning"